 Each day all studies are reviewed with the attending physician.
 The subspecialty fellow assigned to this rotation will give a seminar devoted to pulmonary physiology each month.

 A six-bed sleep center is available on our campus supervised by Dr. G. Murali.The fellows will develop an understanding of the techniques available to monitor and diagnose a variety of sleep disorders with special emphasis on cardiopulmonary disorders.
 The physiology of sleep and sleep disorders will be emphasized.
 The fellow will understand the indications for a number of different studies offered in a sleep laboratory and to distinguish between obstructive and central sleep apnea.
 The opportunity to score and interpret complex polysomnographic recordings is available to pulmonary and critical care fellows.
-Sleep training is performed on a weekly basis during the nine months of research.
+Two months of training in sleep is part of the curriculum.